 A Physical Therapist will help you not only to decrease pain, and teach you exercises to stretch and strengthen, but also to improve posture to decrease the likelihood of a re-occurrence.
 Correct posture, positions your entire upper extremity, for optimal strength and efficiency, and decreases strain on your wrist and hands.

-How you hold your head, neck and even upper back contribute to the health of your hands and efficiency of fine motor skills.
+How you hold your head, neck and even upper back contributes to the health of your hands and efficiency of fine motor skills.
 Slumping forward from your upper or lower back can cause strain on your arms while typing, holding the steering wheel, or lifting a baby.
 This type of poor posture can also contribute to a weak grip swinging a tennis racket.

 Healing and Injury Prevention